membrane-io/docs/src/content/docs/features/timers.md

 <!-- TODO: add video of creating a timer from the explorer -->

-## Setting up timers programmatically
+## Setting up timers in code

-You can also set up timers in a Membrane program's code.
-These three commands correspond to the three types of timers listed above:
+You can also set up timers programmatically in Membrane.
+These three methods can be chained to actions, corresponding to the three types of timers listed above:

 1. `.$invokeIn()`
 2. `.$invokeAt()`